junder-git/aoe2_setup_guide_backup/README.md

   #
   #

-### ((Poles)) to fling food to Saracen elephants via the open market.
+### Feudal age ((Poles)) to fling food to open market for feudal age Saracen ally to buy.
-True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to drop food cost on the open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after the huge intial market investment made by pole goes through (1400 food)... note this food can easily be bought by others now.
+True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Excess food is to be sold by pole player to impact food cost on the open market.
+In such a way that tribute becomes closer to 5% loss for food then 30% for saracens.

+Say intial market investment made by pole goes through at 1000 food in feudal, thats 10 batches, so -3 over 100:100 and is now 100:70 true value for saracen to buy food.
+If they buy back to 100:100 it costs them 70+30!(in steps of three) gold (70+73+76... seek python)
+for num in range(start, end + 1, interval):
+    total += num
+sum =
 For (Saracens) Battle Elephant: 120 Food, 70 Gold
 This unit needs market fair price ratio of food:gold to be 100:58 or lower.
 Any 100 batch of food bought or sold makes changes to market fair price by fixed amount of +/-3, so (100-58)/3 = 1400 food to get this ideal true value price ratio set for a saracen elephant all in gold from the open market.